Pelican Home Water Filtration System, A Review

 << H o w i t w o r k s >>

 Pelican uses salt free coconut shell and charcoal filters to purify and clean your water without wasting a drop.
 That’s pretty incredible when you think of it.
 I was initially drawn to Pelican because they’ve been around forever and have a great track record.
 I also like that there are a bunch of different options for customizing which filtration system is best for you based on your home’s size, geographical location and your individual preferences.
 For example, I knew I really wanted a water softener in addition to the purification system.
+I didn’t even have to question myself and ascertain what size water softener do i need, because I had an estimate of the amount of water I use.
 The softener is what helps me get silky smooth locks and softer skin.

 << a l k a l i n e ? >>